 The Solomon Islands are a small island economy in the South Pacific and consist of six main islands.
 Despite land is generally scarce, more than 70% of the population are dependent on agriculture and subsistence farming.

-By far the most important export product for the Solomon Islands is tropical wood, followed by prepared/preserved or frozen fish and agricultural products like palm and coconut oil and cocoa beans.
-Another important good for export are aluminium ores, mostly for the Asian market.
+By far the most important export product for the Solomon Islands is tropical wood, followed by ores and gold, prepared/preserved or frozen fish and agricultural products like palm and coconut oil and cocoa beans.

-China is by far the most important trading partner for Solomon Islands, accounting for a share of 44% of overall trade in 2023, followed by Australia (12%) and the EU (9%).
-Almost half of all exports from the Solomon Islands go to the Chinese market, with the EU ranked second (21%).
-Chinese products account for the largest share of imports (42%), followed by Australia and Singapore (13% each).
+China is the most important trading partner for Solomon Islands, accounting for a share of 43% of overall trade in 2024, followed by Australia (12%) and Singapore (11%).
+More than half of all exports from the Solomon Islands go to the Chinese market, with the EU ranked second (17% in 2024).
+Chinese products account for the largest share of imports (35 in 2024%), followed by Singapore (18%) and Australia (12%).

 The service sector is the mainstay of the economy and employs the majority of the population.

-In 2023, 44% of the EU's total imports from the Solomon Islands made use of the EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 46%, a sharp drop from the 86% in 2022.
+In 2024, 64% of the EU's total imports from the Solomon Islands made use of the EBA preferences.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 66%.

-Share of zero-duty imports from the Solomon Islands.
+Share of zero-duty imports from the Solomon Islands in 2024.

-As a beneficiary of the EBA, the Solomon Islands are not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, the Solomon Islands have ratified 4 out of 7 fundamental UN conventions on human rights as well as all 8 core ILO labour rights conventions.
-Additionally, the Solomon Islands have ratified 7 environmental protection conventions and 2 conventions on good governance.
+As a beneficiary of the EBA, the Solomon Islands is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified four out of seven fundamental UN conventions on human rights as well as all eight core ILO labour rights conventions listed in the GSP Regulation.
+Additionally, the Solomon Islands has ratified all eight listed environmental protection conventions - most recently the Basel Convention in 2022 - and two of the four conventions on good governance.

 Access all info about EU-Pacific Islands Countries relations on the International Partnerships website.